angrybacon/doomsday-wiki/markdown/chapters/02-ddft/03-dd-vs-hate.md

 ### Veil of Summer

-While Veil can stop your discard and turn off your _Storm_ game plan, it does nothing against a typical Thassa's Oracle Doomsday pile. against decks that can potentially play Veil of Summer, you should prefer to via a non-Tendrils means, with Doomsday+Oracle being the preference in general.
+While Veil can stop your discard and turn off your _Storm_ game plan, it does nothing against a typical Thassa's Oracle Doomsday pile.
+Against decks that can potentially play Veil of Summer, you should prefer to win via a non-Tendrils means, with Doomsday+Oracle being the preference in general.

 ### Grindstone